Btlmd/jittor-GAN-jittor_TSIT/README.md

 The implementation of this repository is based on TSIT ([[Code Base]](https://github.com/EndlessSora/TSIT)   [[Paper]](https://arxiv.org/abs/2007.12072)).
 You may somehow view it as an incomplete "style-transfer" from its original pytorch implementation to jittor framework.

 Our spectral normalization uses the implementation of  [[PytorchAndJittor]](https://github.com/Lewis-Liang/PytorchAndJittor).

+We implement our model with Jittor.
+Jittor is a deep learning framework based on dynamic compilation (Just-in-time), using innovative meta-operators and unified computational graphs internally.
+Meta-operators are as easy to use as Numpy, and beyond Numpy can achieve more complex and more efficient operations.
+The unified computing graph combines the advantages of static and dynamic computing graphs, and provides high-performance optimization.
+Deep learning models developed based on Jittor can be automatically optimized in real time and run on specified CPU or GPU.